-- According to HealthCare.gov’s plan comparison tool, the benchmark plan in that area has a full-price cost of about $249/month for a 26-year-old.
+- According to HealthCare.gov’s plan comparison tool, the benchmark plan in that area has a full-price cost of about $303/month for a 26-year-old in 2023.

-- Under the normal rules (ie, before the American Rescue Plan), the after-subsidy amount for the benchmark plan would have been about $65/month in 2021.
-(That’s 4.1% of the person’s $19,000 income.
+- Under the pre-ARP rules (based on 2021 prices and pre-ARP subsidy structure), the after-subsidy amount for the benchmark plan would have been about $65/month in 2021.
+(That’s a little more than 4% of the person’s income.
 Here’s the math on how that’s all determined.
-The amount would have been roughly comparable in 2022, although the American Rescue Plan changed them prior to the start of 2022.)
+The amount would have been roughly comparable in 2022 and 2023, although the American Rescue Plan changed them prior to the start of 2022.)

 Those cost-sharing reductions are always available.
-But without the American Rescue Plan, a healthy 26-year-old might have been tempted to get one of the less-expensive Bronze plans.
+But without the American Rescue Plan’s subsidy enhancements, a healthy 26-year-old might have been tempted to get one of the less-expensive Bronze plans.
 (In this particular case, one plan was available pre-ARP in 2021 for under $5/month, and others were available for under $30/month.)
-But those come with deductibles of at least $7,400, and out-of-pocket maximums as high as $8,700 in 2022.
+But those come with deductibles of at least $7,400, and out-of-pocket maximums as high as $8,700 in 2022, and $9,100 in 2023.
 (Cost-sharing reductions are only available on Silver plans.
 The benchmark plan is always a Silver plan, and its price is used to determine the amount of a person’s subsidy.)

 A young, healthy person with a limited income might have enrolled in that $5/month plan because the premiums fit their budget.
 But they would likely have struggled to pay the out-of-pocket costs if they experienced a significant medical event during the year.
-Thanks to the expanded premium subsidies created by the ARP, there’s no longer a tough decision to make, since the benchmark plan, with robust cost-sharing reductions, has a $0 premium for people with income up to 150% of the federal poverty level (for a single person, that’s $19,320 in 2022).
+Thanks to the expanded premium subsidies created by the ARP, there’s no longer a tough decision to make, since the benchmark plan, with robust cost-sharing reductions, has a $0 premium for people with income up to 150% of the federal poverty level (for a single person in the continental U.S., that’s $20,385 in 2023).
 Here’s an overview of the points to keep in mind when deciding which metal level will best fit your needs; the short story is that silver will almost always be the best choice if your income doesn’t exceed 200% of the poverty level.

 Although the dollar amounts of the ARP’s subsidy increases are larger for older people (because their pre-subsidy premiums are so much higher), it’s really significant that the new law helps to make it easier for “young invincibles” with limited incomes to enroll in plans with cost-sharing reductions.
-The Bronze plans that come with much higher out-of-pocket costs won’t be such an appealing alternative when Silver plans are made much more affordable – or free or nearly free, as in the case we just looked at.
+The Bronze plans that come with much higher out-of-pocket costs aren’t such an appealing alternative now that Silver plans have been made much more affordable – or free or nearly free, as in the case we just looked at.

 What about young people with higher incomes?

 But what if you’re a young person with an income that’s too high for cost-sharing reductions?
 The American Rescue Plan still makes coverage more affordable, and makes it easier to afford a better-quality plan.
-Let’s say our 26-year-old in Chicago is earning $40,000 in 2022 – about 311% of the federal poverty level.
+Let’s say our 26-year-old in Chicago will earn $40,000 in 2023 – about 294% of the federal poverty level.

-- The benchmark plan is still $249/month without any premium subsidies.
+- The benchmark plan is still $303/month without any premium subsidies.

 - Without the American Rescue Plan, no subsidies would have been available for this person at this income level (despite the fact that their income is under 400% of the poverty level).
-The cheapest available plan would have been $207/month (it’s a Bronze plan with a $8,600 deductible).
+The cheapest available plan would have been $220/month (it’s a Bronze plan with a $9,100 deductible).

-- Under the American Rescue Plan, this person would be eligible for a premium subsidy that would reduce the cost of the benchmark (Silver) plan to $209/month (because the percentage of income that people are expected to spend on the benchmark plan has been reduced).
-The lowest-cost plan would drop to about $167/month.
+- Under the American Rescue Plan, this person would be eligible for a premium subsidy that would reduce the cost of the benchmark (Silver) plan to $192/month in 2023 (because the percentage of income that people are expected to spend on the benchmark plan has been reduced).
+With that subsidy, the lowest-cost plan has an after-subsidy premium of about $111/month.

 The take-away here?
-Buying your own health insurance is much more affordable in 2021 and 2022 than it would normally be.
+Buying your own health insurance is much more affordable through 2025 than it would normally be.
 Depending on your income, you might be eligible for robust health coverage with $0 premiums, or you might be eligible for premium subsidies even if you weren’t prior to the American Rescue Plan.